GSA/digitalgov.gov/content/news/2022/12/2022-12-13-to-build-trust-aim-for-easy.md

 ---
 date: 2022-12-13 10:12:00 -0500
-title: To Build Trust, Aim for Easy
+title: "To Build Trust, Aim for Easy"
-deck: ""
-summary: Trust is earned through consistency and commitment.
-Build sites that build trust by considering user needs, respecting people’s time, and avoiding CX pitfalls.
+summary: "Trust is earned through consistency and commitment.
+Build sites that build trust by considering user needs, respecting people’s time, and avoiding customer experience pitfalls."

 # See all topics at https://digital.gov/topics
 topics:
   - 21st-century-idea